FunkyChicken64/faq-accordion-card/README.md

 - Flexbox
 - Mobile-first workflow

-### What I learned
+### What I learnt

-CSS position is difficult, using the position property takes practise and a good foundation, which i tried to bruteforce.
-Nonetheless improvements in javascript dom understanding was done.
+During the development process, I encountered challenges related to CSS positioning.
+Although I struggled with the position property, I managed to make it work.
+I also deepened my understanding of JavaScript DOM manipulation, enabling me to control the open/close behavior of the accordion.

 ```html
 <details>